Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 sudo python3 ./setup.py install
 ```

-## Create VM and Configure VM from DOM0
+## Create VM and Configure VM from DOM0 for Windows installation

 Last step of this configuration is to create Windows 7 VM using the following command.